korlynx/guf/README.md

 # gufs : group-users files

-gufs after being called, takes input (name of a group or groups) from the command line and locates all the files owned by the members of the group or groups and move them to an archive (as gzip’ed tar-file) directory.
+gufs locates all files owned by the members of a group or groups and move them to an archive (as gzip’ed tar-file) directory. gufs after being called, takes input (name of a group or groups) from the command line and locates all the files owned by the members of the group or groups and move them to an archive (as gzip’ed tar-file) directory.
 It is written to work only with Linux base operating system.

 ## Usage